aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 }
 ```

+{: .note }
-**Note: To load multiple sheets of data in the workbook into multiple tables, simply copy the same Excel file to multiple Collect bucket folders, each with their own transformation spec file and Excel configuration (which references each sheet).**
+To load multiple sheets of data in the workbook into multiple tables, simply copy the same Excel file to multiple Collect bucket folders, each with their own transformation spec file and Excel configuration (which references each sheet).

 ### Notes on Excel Support

 * Original date formats in Excel are not always visible in some versions of Excel.
 In other words, when viewing values of date fields in Excel, the date format you see on the screen may not be what is stored in the file.
 This is important if you are writing a `date` or `timestamp` transform spec and need to specify the correct date pattern.
 If you have an incorrect date format, symptoms include:
-    * Null/empty date field values
+    * Null/empty date field values.
     * An error similar to one of the following:
         ```log
         You may get a different result due to the upgrading of Spark 3.0